How to Identify Ransomware Type

 text over image representing How to identify ransomware type

-There are different methods to help victims identify ransomware types that infected their machines.
-This includes their characteristics such as file extensions and ransom notes left behind by attackers.
+There are different methods to help victims identify ransomware types that have infected their machines.
+This includes their characteristics, such as file extensions and ransom notes left behind by attackers.

-Also, ransomware identification tools can help users quickly identify ransomware variants fast and free.
+Also, ransomware identification tools can help users quickly identify ransomware variants, free and fast.

 There are certain characteristics and methods you can use to help identify which ransomware variant may have infiltrated your device.